ironhack-datalabs/datamia0819/module-1/lab-resolving-git-conflicts/your-code/about-me.md

 * Where are you from?
 Jordan
 * What do you do?
 Code
 * Do you have previous experience with technology/data?
-Blockchain, Iot, Python
+Blockchain, Iot, Python a

 # Why am I here